Christine Sun Kim: The Sound of

 Kim uses sound to explore her feelings in a unique way, as writer Molly Hannon addresses.
-Kim's series of drawing, "The Sound of," was exhibited at Rubin Museum of Art.
+Kim's series of drawing, "The Sound of," was exhibited at Rubin Museum of Art in 2017.
 "It all goes back to my experience watching the film, Kumiko, The Treasure Hunter." said Kim.
 Even though there was not much dialogue, she was fascinated by how detailed and descriptive the captions of the movie were.
 She started to wonder if she was able to portray the sound of intangible objects like emotions or senses.
 This has become the essential reason she created this series.
 She takes traditional music dynamics and refashions them into music notes.
 In one of her drawings, The Sound of Obsessing, Kim uses the symbol "p" to represent the sound of piano and indicate the note is played quietly.
 As more "p" appears, the notes are played more quietly.
 Kim concretizes abstract ideas.
 She believes that obsession has a repetitive pattern and can take up a person's mind.
 She illustrates this pattern with the "p"s.
 "As time goes on, the obsession quickens, represented by the shrinking distance of p's.
 Finally, at the end, the p's are crowded and your mind is racing non-stop.
 You become totally engrossed with your obsession."

 Degrees of Deaf Rage

 In 2018, Christine Sun Kim created a collection of six charcoal drawings on paper that explore "navigating the hearing world as a deaf person" shown in her series titled Degrees of Deaf Rage.
 The drawings depict various degrees of angles (acute rage, legit rage, obtuse rage, straight up rage, reflex rage, full on rage), each labeled with rage-inducing experiences Kim experiences as a Deaf person.
+These different "rage" experiences are the topics of the paintings, being: Art World, Interpreters (Terps), Institutional, Everyday Situations, Educational Settings, and Traveling.
 She states, "Deaf rage is a real thing.
 In the Deaf community, it's something we know so well because we've all gone through it."
 She hopes to "communicate to a wider audience who are not deaf" and are unfamiliar with her culture, as Deaf people are a cultural entity and not just a group of isolated people who have impaired hearing.
 Kim uses familiar and relatable formats in Degrees of Deaf Rage so that her "deaf ideas" are easily understandable and accessible to hearing individuals as she explains, "It's like mathematical angles.
 How much rage do I have?
 You can see it in that size of the angle".

 Deaf Rage was shown in 2019 at the Whitney Biennial, until Kim, along with seven other participants, withdrew her work as a protest against a board member's ties to tear gas used at the Mexican-US border against migrants.
 The board member, Warren Kanders, resigned as a result of this and other protests.